 -e in conjunction will also cause the feed declared on the entry page to be processed further.
 While it is tempting to use this in a feed autodiscovery context e.g.

 pushl -re http://example.com/blog/

-this will also send webmentions from the blog page itself which is probably not what you want to do.
+this will also send webmentions from the blog page itself which is probably not what you want to have happen.

 -a flag will scan past entries for WebMention as well.
 It is recommended to only use this flag when doing an initial backfill, as it can end up taking a long time on larger sites (and possibly make endpoint operators very grumpy at you).
 To send updates of much older entries it's better to just use

 -e to do it on a case-by-case basis.